Your pitch is a brief introduction to yourself: a smart, effective presentation.

 You’ll mainly use the work you’ve already done.
 The key assets you’ve identified within your experience will be essential here!
-The recruiter wants to hear your story – but first and foremost they want to know your strengths.
-Your pitch will focus on the experience, skills, and qualities required for the job!
+The recruiter wants to hear your story, but first and foremost, they want to know your strengths.
+Your pitch will focus on the experience, skills and qualities required for the job!

-Criteria present in the job offer
+Criteria present in the job posting

 My experience/skills appropriate for the job